pydio/pydio-doc-admin-guide/1_installation_guide/3_pydio_booster/2_installing_pydio_booster_manual.md

 ### Initial Pydio setup

-Go to Message Queuing plugin configuration:
+Go to Message Queuing plugin configuration **Application Parameters > Pydio Booster**:
-[:image-popup:pydio_booster/booster_plugin.jpg]
-[:image-popup:pydio_booster/booster_gen_key.jpg]
+[:image-popup:1_installation_guide/booster_main_config.png]
+Here you can enable the socket for Booster and set the parameters.

+[:image-popup:1_installation_guide/booster_gen_key.png]

-And scroll down to Generate keys.
-The resulting file should be available in **data/plugins/core.mq/apikey**.
-You will need the information from this file replace the **TOKENP** and **TOKENS** in the following sample configuration files.
+Now scroll down to **Administrative API key** and press **Generate API Key**.
+The resulting file should be available in **data/plugins/core.mq/apikey**(it will be found in this form **TOKENP:TOKENS**).
+You will need the information from this file to replace the **TOKENP** and **TOKENS** in the following sample configuration files.

 Pydio Booster component was built on top of Caddy, leveraging NSQ, it implements websockets and an upload server.
-Here is a sample configuration files to make it work, it's also useful for advanced configurations:
+Here is a sample configuration files to make it work use them and change the values to the ones that you have, it's also useful for advanced configurations:

 pydioconf.sample: